 RLS: I was proud.
 I was absolutely one hundred percent proud.
 Here's a story out of school.
-My family dates back to, I will say, 1850 in the United States.
-It could've come after that.
+My family dates back to, I'll say, 1850 in the United States, could've come after that.
 I'm not sure.
 Every bit of my family has moved away.
 I have no one left here except for my brother's son, Gregory Slager.
 He's the last one.
-He works for a telephone company, who's got a very good job.
+He works for a telephone company, he's got a very good job.
 My son was adopted from Paterson, New Jersey, as was my daughter.
-My daughter runs (1926 Matthews?).
-She still supplies the water.
+My daughter runs [1926 Matthews?].
+She supplies the water.
 My son who was adopted from Paterson still runs on the bay.
-His name was Slager, her name was Slager.
-They are the last (visage?) of the Slager family that still operates on the Great South Bay.
+His name is Slager, her name is Slager.
+They are the last vestige of the Slager family that still operates on the Great South Bay.
 They're there all the time, and they love it.
 My family is gone.
 I have my children.

-SW: You have talked a little bit about your father working on the bay and so forth, and now, your son and daughter being out on the bay.
-Did you grow up in a relatively Dutch oriented community?
+SW: In growing up here, you've talked a little bit about your father working on the bay and so forth, and now, your son and daughter being out on the bay.
+Did you grow up in a relatively Dutch-oriented community?